OwenT2424/operating-systems-cw-journal/week1.md

 ### Workstation Distribution: Linux Mint

-Linux Mint was selected as the workstation operating system due to its stability, user-friendly desktop environment, and compatibility with Ubuntu-based systems.
+Linux Mint was selected as the workstation operating system due to its stability, user-friendly desktop environment, and compatibility with Ubuntu-based systems [2].
 As Linux Mint uses the same package management system (`apt`), it simplifies remote administration, scripting, and monitoring tasks performed via SSH.